Open-Agriculture/AgIsoStack-plus-plus/README.md

 ## Tests

 Tests are run with GTest.
 They can be invoked through ctest.
-Once the library is compiled (see above), navigate to the build directory to run tests.
+Once the library is compiled, navigate to the build directory to run tests.
 ```
+cmake -S . -B build -DBUILD_TESTING=ON -DCAN_DRIVER=SocketCAN
+cmake --build build
 cd build
 ctest
 ```